Obama accuses Republicans of 'fixation' against healthcare law

 Cooper urged passage of Republican legislation that would delay the startup of the healthcare sign-up program for individuals, just as Obama has done for certain employers.

-In early July, the Obama administration, in a surprise announcment, said it was delaying until 2015 the requirement for employer-provided health insurance.
+In early July, the Obama administration, in a surprise announcement, said it was delaying until 2015 the requirement for employer-provided health insurance.

 The "employer mandate" would level a $2,000 fine for every full-time employee without coverage.
 But the law exempts small companies with 30 workers or fewer.